peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

 <b>Exceptions:</b>

  * System.OverflowException:
-This value is infinity or not-a-number, or the truncated integer is less than -32768 or greater than 32767.
+This value is infinity or not-a-number, or the number, once converted to an integer by discarding its fractional part, is less than -32768 or greater than 32767.

 <a id="ToInt16IfExact"></a>
 ### ToInt16IfExact